1934 Nanga Parbat climbing disaster

 The 1934 Nanga Parbat climbing disaster resulted in the loss of 10 lives on Nanga Parbat, the world's ninth-highest mountain and one of the 14 eight-thousanders.
-The disaster, which happened during the 1934 climbing season, included nine climbers who died in what was, at the time, the single deadliest mountaineering accident in history.
+The disaster, which happened during the 1934 climbing season, included nine climbers who died in what was, at the time, the deadliest mountaineering accident in history.

 Event

 In 1934, German climber Willy Merkl led a well financed expedition to Nanga Parbat (located in Jammu and Kashmir, British India; present-day Gilgit-Baltistan, northeastern Pakistan), with the full backing of the newly-established Nazi Germany.
 Early in the expedition Alfred Drexel died, probably of high-altitude pulmonary edema (HAPE).
 The Tyrolean climbers Peter Aschenbrenner and Erwin Schneider reached an estimated height of (7,895 m / 25,900 ft) on July 6, but were forced to return because of worsening weather.
 On July 7, they and 14 others were trapped by a ferocious storm at 7,480 m (24,540 ft).
 During the desperate retreat that followed, three famous German mountaineers, Ulrich Wieland, Willo Welzenbach and Merkl himself, as well as six Sherpas, died of exhaustion, exposure and altitude sickness, and several more suffered severe frostbite.
 The last survivor to reach safety, Ang Tsering, did so having spent seven days battling through the storm.
 It has been said that the disaster, "for sheer protracted agony, has no parallel in climbing annals."